isabiiil/TAMU-Datathon--City-Search-Tool/About_Us.md

 ### Our Goal

->Our mission is to crete happy home for Americans by recommending and presenting city
+>Our mission is to create happy American homes by recommending and presenting cities right for you.

 ### Inspiration